 - How to Create a CNAME Record For Your Domain

-- Step 3.
-Enter your domain name in the Register domain dialog and click Register button.
+- Enter valid domain name in the input field and click on the “Register” button.

-To delete a registered domain click Delete button on the Domain page.
-In the confirmation dialog, click Yes if you are sure you want to delete the domain.
+To delete a registered domain click “Delete” button on the “Domain” tab.
+In the confirmation dialog, click “Yes” if you are sure you want to delete the domain.
 Once confirmed, the domain information and associated SSL certificate will be deleted and you will not be able to access ThingsBoard Cloud web interface and services using that domain.
 Please note that you can always re-register the same or a different domain using Domain registration procedure.

 How to Create a CNAME Record For Your Domain